dafishcode/avalanche_model/README.md

 'network.py' - module for the construction of brain networks from empirical data

+'trace_analyse.py' - module containing classes and functions for the analysis of single cell and population firing statistics

 ### Notebooks

 'net_fit.ipynb' - notebook for the generation of network model architectures and simulation of dynamics, and data fitting